akando42/next-map/public/content/posts/10-07/index.md

 cover: "content/posts/10-07/spykman_world_moscow_russia_and_its_many_levers.png"
 date: "10-07"
 title: "Moscow Russia and Its Many Levers"
-tags: ['Putin','XO','Russia','Novogrod','Saint Petersburg', 'Kiev', 'Moscow', 'Astrakhan' , 'Kazan', 'Novosibirsk','Vlad-ivo-Stov', 'WMD', 'Golden Gate', 'Spykman World','Nicholas Spykman']
+tags: ['Putin','XO','Russia','Novogrod','Saint Petersburg','Kiev','Moscow','Astrakhan','Kazan','Novosibirsk','Vladivostov','WMD','GeoGenetics']
+summary: "How #Russia with a small population of less than 2% of world population can sway so much of the world destiny"
 published: true
 ---
-#Russia is the largest country in the world, possess most number of nuclear warheads and at somepoint control most number of people in the world via its #Soviet system.
-How a small population of less than 2% of world population can sway so much of the world destiny.

 ## Scandinavian genetic influences and the Russian Golden Lever
 The Volga rivers and its connected rivers form a large trade route between the Baltic Sea of Scandinavian and the Caspian Sea of Central Asia.
 This river trade route allows the Nord Viking to explore, trade and raid along the river bank of the Volga river all the way to the Caspian sea.
 These NORD Vikings also were able to build large settlements along the Volga trade route in modern day Saint Petersburg, Kazan and Astrakhan.